neu-pdi/cs2100-public-resources/lecture-notes/l22-inheritance3.md

 print(user2.timeout)  # 30
 ```

-Another common use of static methods is alternate constructors.
+Another common use of class methods is alternate constructors.
 Python allows us to only specify one constructor using `__init__()`, and this is the standard accepted way to add additional constructors.

 Here is an example using class methods for additional constructors to specify a person's birth year in different ways:
 ```python